-Hebrews 8:1-3 "We have such an high priest, who is set on the right hand of the throne of the Majesty in the heavens; A minister of . . . the true tabernacle, which the Lord pitched . . . also to offer . . ."
-All other High Priests were types of Jesus-walking through the veil to the Holy of Holies and offering sacrificial blood for the sins of the people.
-The Holiest Place represented Jesus' throne room.
-The mercy seat appeared like Jesus' empty tomb, with two angels on either end of the throne where God dwelt.
-Moses' tabernacle was a type of God's sanctuary where the Lord will serve as our High Priest.
-Jesus offered the greatest gift and sacrifice, His life.
+Heb 8:1-3.
+"We have such an high priest, who is set on the right hand of the throne of the Majesty in the heavens; A minister of . . . the true tabernacle, which the Lord pitched."
+All other high priests were types of Jesus-walking through the veil to the Holy of Holies and offering sacrificial blood for the sins of the people.
+The Holy of Holies represented Jesus's throne room.
+The mercy seat appeared like Jesus's empty tomb, with two angels on either end of the throne where God dwelt.
+Moses's tabernacle was a type of God's sanctuary where the Lord will serve as our Great High Priest.
+Jesus offered the greatest gift and sacrifice: His life.

-Hebrews 8:4 "Therefore while he was on earth, he offered for a sacrifice his own life for the sins of the people.
-Now every priest under the law, must needs, offer gifts, or sacrifices, according to the law" (JST) The KJV explains that Jesus did not follow the pattern of the Aaronic reigning priest.
+Heb 8:4 (JST).
+"For if he were Therefore while he was on the earth, he offered for a sacrifice his own life for the sins of the people.
+Now every he should not be a priest under the law, seeing that there are priests that must needs offer gifts, or sacrifices, according to the law."
+The KJV explains that Jesus did not follow the pattern of the Aaronic reigning priest.
 The JST adds that Jesus followed the heavenly pattern of sacrifice.
-His gift was not an animal, but his sinless life.
+His gift was not an animal but His sinless life.

-Hebrews 8:5 "They serve a copy and shadow of the heavenly things '... make everything according to the pattern" (ESV) The tabernacle and ordinances were patterned after the heavenly order shown to Moses on Sinai.
-This was understood hundreds of years before Paul as we read in the Book of Mormon.
-As taught by King Benjamin, "many signs, and wonders, and types, and shadows showed he unto them, concerning his coming; and also holy prophets spake unto them concerning his coming; and yet they hardened their hearts, and understood not that the law of Moses availeth nothing except it were through the atonement of his blood" (Mosiah 3:15).
-Abinadi explained that the sacrificial rituals, Aaronic priesthood ordinances, and "all these things were types of things to come" (Mosiah 13:31).
+Heb 8:5 (ESV).
+"They serve a copy and shadow of the heavenly things.
+'See that you make everything according to the pattern."
+The tabernacle and ordinances were patterned after the heavenly order shown to Moses on Sinai.
+This was understood hundreds of years before Paul's time.
+As taught by King Benjamin, "many signs, and wonders, and types, and shadows showed he unto them, concerning his coming; and also holy prophets spake unto them concerning his coming; and yet they hardened their hearts, and understood not that the law of Moses availeth nothing except it were through the atonement of his blood" (Mosi 3:15).
+Abinadi explained that the sacrificial rituals, Aaronic Priesthood ordinances, and "all these things were types of things to come" (Mosi 13:31).

-Hebrews 8:6 "the ministry Jesus has received is . . . superior . . . the covenant of which he is mediator is superior . . . the new covenant is established on better promises" (NIV) Another title and role of Jesus is our "Mediator/mesités/an arbitrator, intermediary, a go-between, or agent of something good" Because of His atoning sacrifice and gift of redemption, Jesus could be The Mediator or middleman who brought harmony between our perfect God the Father and fallen humanity.
-The fact that God has a Mediator, speaks of separate beings in the Godhead.
+Heb 8:6 (NIV). "the ministry Jesus has received is . . . superior . . . the covenant of which he is mediator is superior . . . the new covenant is established on better promises."
+Another title and role of Jesus is Mediator (mesités, "an arbitrator, intermediary, a go-between, or agent of something good").
+Because of His atoning sacrifice and gift of redemption, Jesus could be the Mediator who brought harmony between our perfect Father and fallen humanity.
+The fact that God has a mediator speaks of separate beings in the Godhead.